 Hayestone Brady Business Park

-These 425 acres provide a place for industries to establish a successful business, who partner with Stephens County and the City of Toccoa to provide a flourishing business ready environment.
-The last 20 years have included tremendous strides in developing this business park and the SCDA looks forward to continuing to create a thriving business park that brings value and business to our community.
+These 425 acres provide a place for industries to establish a successful business.
+They partner with Stephens County and the City of Toccoa to provide a flourishing business ready environment.
+In the past 20 years there has been tremendous strides made in developing this business park, and the SCDA looks forward to continuing to create a thriving business park that brings value and business to our community.

 Pad Ready Sites Available Now

 The Georgia Ready for Accelerated Development (GRAD) Program is a proactive effort by Georgia’s economic development community to develop a portfolio of available sites ready for fast-track development.
 Stephens County is a certified county and has GRAD Certified Pad Ready Sites available now in Toccoa.

 In addition to the sites in Stephens County there are 60 certified industrial sites across the state.
 A number of factors must be met to be considered for the program including environmental assessment, geotechnical investigation, cultural and endangered species investigation, wetlands and stream impact, availability of utilities and local zoning regulations.
 Each site is submitted for review by a third party and receives final approval of the board of advisors, which includes both public and private sector economic development professionals.

 Several companies, including Nifco-KTW and Crown Resources have benefited from GRAD Certified sites in the Hayestone Brady Business Park.
 Administered by the Georgia Department of Economic Development, the program continues to grow, and offers the best available sites to prospective companies.